ayitsyaboi/cogtesting/README.md

 # anonreporter
- a rev of dav's anonreporter
+ a rev of dav's anonreporter for my personal use.